Gra7ityIC3/bug-analysis-website/USERGUIDE.md

 # Bug Analysis Website User Guide

-Welcome to the user guide for the bug analysis website for SQLancer. <br>

-This website is designed to **compile bugs found by SQLancer** reported in different sources and **aggregating the data collected into graphs and tables** to derive useful information. <br>
+This website is designed to **compile bugs found by SQLancer** reported across multiple sources (e.g., GitHub issues) and **visualize the aggregated data in charts and tables** to gain useful insights.

-If you are a database designer or database tester this website can help you to keep track and take note of currently open bug reports as well as bugs that have already been fixed! <br>
+If you are a **database system developer** or **tester**, you can use this website to track which bugs have been found or fixed and identify common bugs to better prioritize debugging or testing efforts.

-If you are a database user this website can help you to find interesting trends such as which database management system has had the least bugs in recent months or fix bug reports the quickest! <br>
+If you are a **database user**, you can explore trends in bug frequency, fix rates, and overall reliability across different database systems.

-Refer to the `Quick Start` section to get the website running and the `Features` section on the features that are available.
+Refer to the [Quick Start](#quick-start) section to get started and the [Features](#features) section to explore what the website can do.

 ## Table of Contents